-- January 5 Program continues. - May 21 Program ends.
+- January 4 Program continues.

+- May 27 Program ends.

+- September 7 Program begins.

+- December 16 Winter break.

 This program encompasses three mechanical trades: Automotive Service Technician, Commercial Transport Mechanics and Heavy Duty Mechanics.
 Module one, or Entry Level Training of these three trades is covered in detail within the guidelines of the Industry Training Authority, preparing graduates to become indentured as an apprentice in their chosen trade.